Automatic-Ingest-Digital-Archives/SCALA/RODA/README.md

 ##
 <details><summary><b>Meemoo tape deletion</b></summary>

 The current strategy is to archive all AIP versions on meemoo.
 These versions should be documented in the meemoo sidecar xml.
 RODA will always restore the latest version from meemoo.
-It is up to meemoo to develop a way to delete obsolete AIP versions later on.
+Obsolete versions are not deleted; it is up to meemoo to develop a way to delete obsolete AIP versions later on.

 </details>